Please find a list of our prep school frequently asked questions.

 What time does school finish?

-Early Years should be collected from their classrooms at 3.45pm.
+Early Years should be collected from their classrooms between 3.40 and 3.50pm.
 Reception children should be collected at 3.45pm from the main school entrance.
-Forms 1 to 6 should be collected from the School gates at 3.30pm.
+Forms 1 to 6 should be collected from the School gates at 3.40pm.

 Can we meet parents who currently have children at the school

 Yes we can certainly put you in touch with our current parents.
-We have a Parent Forum and Form Representatives who will be happy to answer your questions.
+We have a friendly PTA and Form Representatives who will be happy to answer your questions.

 What educational visits do the children take part in?

-The school is Activemark and working towards gaining Artsmark.
+The school is Activemark and holds Silver Artsmark status.
 The awards are given for excellent provision and delivery of physical education and the arts.
 This means there is a superb range of games and facilities for boys and girls.
 We play a range of sports against a variety of other schools and enter into a number of festival and tournaments.
 We also enter into Art and Music festivals and competitions.

 Our children go to the best schools in the area and the schools of their choice.
 Care and guidance is given to select the right school for your child depending on their abilities and character.
 Our pupils in the past have moved to Bradford Grammar School, Leeds Grammar School, Giggleswick, Ashville College as well as the local grammar schools Ermysteds and Skipton Girls High School together with the local secondary schools.